The Best Harissa Substitute (+ More Alternatives)

 5. Sandwich spreads: Add a fiery kick to your sandwiches, wraps or homemade pizza by using harissa paste as a spread.
 Layer it with your favourite cold cuts, cheeses, and vegetables for an exciting and flavourful lunch option.

-6. Dips: Use harissa as a spicy dipping sauce or mix it with Greek yoghurt, tahini or hummus to create a creamy, spicy dip.
+6. Dips: Use harissa as a spicy dipping sauce or mix it with Greek yoghurt, tahini or hummus to create a creamy harissa hummus.
 Serve your harissa dip with pita chips, crudités, or as part of a mezze spread.

 Frequently asked questions